samus-io/tablab-steps/steps/QqeJwU3hXfTfGXRR4jLDHKUg0eUejpcseaM/en/README.md

 * Describe concepts using bulleted lists with short, specific sentences, like this one.
 * Every sentence should begin with a bullet point.
 * Avoid long sentences.
 If needed, split them by meaning, concept or context.
 * Avoid first-person sentences when explaining a concept, such as "Imagine you are running an online platform where...".
-Instead, the impersonal approach, like “It can be considered an online platform where..." should be used.
+Instead, the impersonal approach, like "It can be considered an online platform where..." should be used.

 ### Defining titles

-* It's not necessary to add `:` to the end of a title to introduce the bulleted list.
+* It's not necessary to add a colon (`:`) to the end of a title to introduce the bulleted list.
 * Do not use capital letters for words that do not represent a concept.
 For example, the title "Use Case" should simply be "Use case."
 However, when using "Input Validation" in a title, since it represents a concept by itself, we should opt for "Input Validation overview" in capital letters, for instance.
+* If you use bold text to referrer create as a semi-title, it's not necessary to use bold with colon (`:`).

 ### Using emojis

-* :writing_hand: (`writing_hand`): is used to indicate to the learner that a practical exercise follows.
+* :writing_hand: (`:writing_hand:`): is used to indicate to the learner that a practical exercise follows.
-* :older_man: (`older_man`): is used to explain some concept that is related to the Step but is not specifically covered.
+* :older_man: (`:older_man:`): is used to explain some concept that is related to the Step but is not specifically covered.
-* :warning: (`warning`): is used when the learner must pay attention to an important section.
+* :warning: (`:warning:`): is used when the learner must pay attention to an important section.

 ### Adding a table